Find Affordable College Courses

 13 Yearly Graduations

 Drexel University is the 9th most popular school in the nation for students seeking a master's degree in construction management.
 Roughly 23,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $54,766 per year, while in-state graduate students, on average, pay $36,234 per year.
-The construction management program at Drexel University awarded 13 master's degrees during the 2020-2021 school year.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 23% were women.
+The average in-state tuition for full-time undergraduates is $58,293 per year, while in-state graduate students, on average, pay $36,234 per year.
+During the most recent year for which we have data, 13 people received their master's degree in construction management from Drexel.
+Of these students, 25% were women and 33% were members of underrepresented racial-ethnic groups.
+Data shows that Drexel graduates that hold this degree go on to make a median salary of $92,827.

 #10